-Contributing to the Cloud Pak Playbook
+Contributing to Cloud Paks At Work

 If you would like to contribute your experience back to the project in the form of encountered bug reports, necessary documentation changes, or new feature requests, this can be done through the use of the repository’s Issues list.